ThipkanlayaJaiaue/adaptive-executive-function-tasks/README.md

 - Location: *End Routine* of `taskSequenceGeneration`

-> * 🧩 Within these components, you can manipulate task parameters and predictability under the following sections:*
+> 🧩 Within these components, you can manipulate task parameters and predictability under the following sections:

 *a.
 Trial Numbers and Distributions*

 -Total trial number ⚠️ Please note that a higher number of trials may result in longer sequence generation times due to strict constraints.
 -Proportion of trial types

 *b.
 Trial Sequence Generation*

 Defines how trials are ordered and how predictable the sequence is.
 -*b.1 Assign Stimuli Pool*: define stimulus pool(s)

 *c.
 Assign Response Keys*

 -Set response keys for the task
 ⚠️ Must also match the allowedKeys field of the xxResp(_x) component in `practiceTrial` and `experimentalTrial`

-* **Data Identification and Recording**
+**1.2 Data Identification and Recording**
 - Controlled in the addData(_x) component
 - Location: *End Routine* of `practiceTrial` or `experimentalTrial`